johnthepink/meteor-launch/docs/examples/README.md

 #### Hockey

-Next, let's take care of Hockey.
 If you don't already have a Hockey account, [create one](https://hockeyapp.net) and then click "New App" from the dashboard page.

 ![](http://i.imgur.com/OX8zlfX.png)